qlibs/mp/README.md

 import boost.mp
 ```

-> Let's write a hello world, shall we?
+> Okay, let's write a hello world, shall we?

+First step is to add our new meta-function.

 ```cpp
 auto identity = [](boost::mp::concepts::meta types) {